-Sasa Dango (Bamboo Leaf-Wrapped Rice Dumplings) Originally valued as a preserved food due to the antibacterial properties of bamboo leaves. sasa-dango was said to have been made using substandard rice that could not be collected as tax.
+Sasa Dango (Bamboo Leaf-Wrapped Rice Dumplings)

+Originally valued as a preserved food due to the antibacterial properties of bamboo leaves. sasa-dango was said to have been made using substandard as tax.
 After being featured at the 1964 National Sports Festival, in Niigata, it became one of Niigata's most famous

+Exchange and

+(Gono)

+Supporting Business Operations